 It’s also illuminated my strengths and weaknesses in ways that no other job ever has for me.
 This has helped to guide me when deciding what projects I take on, whether it’s related to photography or marketing or both, so I’m able to do more of what I enjoy and what I do best — and ultimately, feel a whole lot happier.

-When someone hires you as a consultant, whether it’s in marketing or something else, they expect you to provide them with answers.
+When someone hires you as a consultant, they expect you to provide them with answers.
 If you don’t know the answers, you need to be able to find them.
-If you can’t find the answers, you need to have a good reason why.
+And if you can’t find the answers, you need to have a good reason why.
 Otherwise, there’s a chance you might not hang onto that client relationship for the long haul.

 This can be scary, obviously.
 I’ve had so many moments since going it alone when I’ve needed a clear answer where there is none; there’s no one who can tell me exactly what I should do.
 It’s all up to me.

-Sure, you can’t step onto Muni in San Francisco without awkwardly rubbing shoulders with another marketer, so I’m literally surrounded by potential resources.
-And of course, there are networking groups and tons of online resources as well, including my best friend, Google.
+Sure, I can’t step onto a Muni train in San Francisco without awkwardly rubbing shoulders with another marketer, so I’m literally surrounded by potential resources.
+And of course, there are networking groups and tons of online resources as well.